tengyifei/gwtphp/README.md

 Next, write server-side implementations using the stub classes.
 The class name of the implementation has to be [class name]Impl.
 The file containing the implementation needs to be located in the same directory as the stub file, and its file name needs to be [class name]Impl.class.php.
 This follows the naming conventions of GAE front-end Java servlets.

 ## Example ##
+The repository comes with an example almost set up.
+Simply run `composer install` in the `war/example` directory and you are all set!
+Below is a rough walk-through.

 Suppose we want to convert the GWT example project contained in stock GWT installation, GreetingService, to operate with PHP.

-First include the custom linkers into project source, then edit the module XML to add the inherits statement.
+First include the custom linkers into project source, then edit the module XML to add the inherits statement, before doing a compile.
 ```XML
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE module PUBLIC "-//Google Inc.//DTD Google Web Toolkit 2.5.1//EN"